Skip to content

 File and Directory Operations

-As with the previous article, our environment is C++17, with GCC 13+ / Clang 15+ / MSVC 2022.
-The header file is <filesystem>, and the namespace is namespace fs = std::filesystem;.
+As before, our environment is C++17, GCC 13+ / Clang 15+ / MSVC 2022.
+The header file is <filesystem>, and the namespace is std::filesystem.

 Learning Objectives

-- After completing this chapter, you will be able to:
+• After completing this chapter, you will be able to:

-- [ ] Understand metadata queries like
+• [ ] Understand file_size, last_write_time, status and other metadata queries

-permissions,space, andlast_write_time- [ ] Write a practical log rotation tool
+• [ ] Write a practical log rotation tool

-File Status Queries: Does It Exist?
-What Type Is It?
+File Status Queries: Does it exist?
+What type is it?

 exists: Does the path exist?